-Indian builders pledge 'green' homes in race to meet climate goals
+Indian builders pledge "green" homes in race to meet climate goals

 Builders will use mainly local and recycled material, and design homes that conserve water and electricity and make best use of natural light and wind patterns, while also pursuing more energy-efficient methods of construction.

-"The construction industry has one of the biggest carbon footprints, so it's really important for us to take action to minimize the impact," said Jainin Desai, head of design and sustainability at developer Mahindra Lifespaces.
+"The construction industry has one of the biggest carbon footprints, so it's really important for us to take action to minimize the impact," said Jaimin Desai, head of design and sustainability at developer Mahindra Lifespaces.

 "This initiative pushes us to incorporate sustainability right from the selection of the site to the design, the use of materials and in increasing awareness in the industry, as well as among our clients," he told the Thomson Reuters Foundation.